History of Delta Air Lines in Timeline

 1972: Acquired Northeast Airlines

-In 1978, Delta began Trans-Atlantic service with the first nonstop flights from Atlanta to London.
+In 1978, Delta Air Lines began Trans-Atlantic service with the first nonstop flights from Atlanta to London.

-On August 3, 1981, the Atlanta City Council approved the annexation of 141 acres of land containing the Delta headquarters.
+On August 3, 1981, the Atlanta City Council approved the annexation of 141 acres (57 ha) of land, an area containing the Delta headquarters.

-In September 1981, Delta sued the city, challenging the annexation on the basis of the constitutionality of the 1960 City of Atlanta annexation of the Hartsfield old terminal.
+In September 1981, Delta Air Lines sued the city, challenging the annexation on the basis of the constitutionality of the 1960 City of Atlanta annexation of the Hartsfield old terminal.

 1987: Acquired Western Airlines and began trans-Pacific service

-In 1987, Delta acquired Western Airlines and began trans-Pacific service (Atlanta to Portland, Oregon, to Tokyo).
+In 1987, Delta Air Lines acquired Western Airlines and began trans-Pacific service from Atlanta to Portland, Oregon, to Tokyo.

-1990: First airline in the US to fly McDonnell Douglas MD-11 jets
+1990: First airline in the United States to fly McDonnell Douglas MD-11 jets

-In 1990, Delta was the first airline in the United States to fly McDonnell Douglas MD-11 jets.
+In 1990, Delta Air Lines was the first airline in the United States to fly McDonnell Douglas MD-11 jets.

-1991: Acquired Pan Am's trans-Atlantic routes and Pan Am Shuttle
+1991: Acquired substantially all of Pan Am's trans-Atlantic routes and the Pan Am Shuttle

-In 1991, Delta acquired substantially all of Pan Am's trans-Atlantic routes and the Pan Am Shuttle, rebranded as the Delta Shuttle, becoming the leading airline across the Atlantic.
+In 1991, Delta Air Lines acquired substantially all of Pan Am's trans-Atlantic routes and the Pan Am Shuttle, rebranded as the Delta Shuttle, becoming the leading airline across the Atlantic.

-DAL Global Services was founded in 1995 as a provider of temporary staffing for Delta primarily in Atlanta.
+In 1995, DGS was founded as a provider of temporary staffing for Delta primarily in Atlanta.

-In 1997, Delta was the first airline to board more than 100 million passengers in a calendar year.
-Also that year, Delta began an expansion of its international routes into Latin America.
+In 1997, Delta Air Lines was the first airline to board more than 100 million passengers in a calendar year.
+Also in 1997, Delta began an expansion of its international routes into Latin America.

-In July 2003, Delta started the buy-on-board program on a few selected flights, initially offered on 400 flights.
+In July 2003, Delta Air Lines started the buy-on-board service on a few selected flights, and the meal service was initially offered on 400 flights.
 Prices ranged up to $10.

 2003: Launched Song, a low-cost carrier